adrianblynch/multipleselect/README.md

 Quick start
 -----------

-Download and include multipleselect.js and jQuery (the one in this project or your own) in you page.
+Download and include multipleselect.js and jQuery (the one in this project or your own) in your page.

 Place a multiple select element in your page: